-Q&A: Basics Of Construction And Demolition (C&D) Recycling
+Q&A: Basics of Construction and Demolition (C&D) Recycling

 Construction and demolition (C&D) activities generate massive amounts of waste each year.
 In the United States alone, C&D debris accounts for over 200 million tons disposed annually.
 Globally, waste from construction makes up around 30% of all landfill waste by volume.
 This creates substantial environmental and economic burdens.